aarsonline/aarsonline.github.io/class1/leu1/README.md

 ## Clinical significance

-Biallelic recessive variants in the human gene LARS1 encoding the cytosolic LeuRS cause infantile liver failure syndrome 1 (ILFS1) (Casey et al. 2012; Lenz et al. 2020).
-Liver failure can occur in conjunction with abnormalities of growth, blood, nervous system, and musculature.

 Biallelic recessive (homozygous and compound heterozygous) variants in the human gene LARS2 encoding the mitochondrial leuRS cause the Perrault syndrome (firstly reported in Pierce et al. 2013).
 The exhaustive list of disease-causing variants (including location on the sequence and structure, the conservation of the affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=LARS2).
 Mutations have been mapped to all domains of the mt-LeuRS except the C-terminal tRNA-edge binding domain.
+The human LARS1 gene encoding cytosolic LeuRS is part of the archaeal-like LeuRS-A family.